-As explained in the answer to the previous question, a bare majority of 170 would not be effective if the Speaker were elected from the government side because the Speaker does not vote except to break a tie.
+As explained in the answer to the previous question, a bare majority of 172 would not be effective if the Speaker were elected from the government side because the Speaker does not vote except to break a tie.
 The Speaker could, however, be chosen from among the members of the opposition parties.
 For example, Peter Milliken, a member of the Liberal caucus who was Speaker during the 37th and 38th Parliaments - both under Liberal governments - was again chosen for this position at the beginning of the 39th and 40th Parliaments, when the government was formed by the Conservative Party.

-4.4.2 What types of arrangements are possible for political parties to work together?
-What are the differences between them?
-What precedents exist?
+4.4.2 What Types of Arrangements Are Possible for Political Parties to Work Together?
+What Are the Differences Between Them?
+What Precedents Exist?

-Political scientist Linda Geller-Schwartz has identified four modes of cooperation for minority governments.
-They range from a coalition through a formal pact, an informal understanding, ad hoc majorities on each issue and opposition party restraint while the government acts as though it had a majority.29
+Political scientist Linda Geller-Schwartz has identified several modes of cooperation for minority governments.
+They can take the form of a coalition, a formal pact, an informal understanding, ad hoc majorities on each issue and opposition party restraint while the government acts as though it had a majority.29